anyashka/Flowery/README.md

 ● Environments setups​ (development, staging, production) - for production applications it's a must have.

 ● Image Size ​- We could get smaller image sizes for the product list view.
-In that case fetching would be quicker.
+In that case, fetching would be quicker.

 ● Showing more details about products - for the test application I've used only full price, didn't show ranking, and a lot of additional information.